Why I'm Building Trust Bench

 Second, the architecture is genuinely novel.
 Qwen3.5 alternates between linear attention (Gated DeltaNet) and full attention (Grouped Query Attention) in a 3:1 pattern.
 Nobody has studied how trust signals, things like confidence calibration, attention entropy, layer activation patterns, differ across these two attention types.
 This is a real research question with no published answer.

 Third, from-scratch code means full visibility.
 I can add hooks at any layer, extract any signal, without fighting framework abstractions.
+I’ve already been running experiments on the architecture to build the intuition I need before instrumenting it for trust profiling.

 What I’m building